RE70-DECEMBER/RoJaker/README.md

 ## RoJaker

+⚠️⚠️This tool was made for educational purposes only, do not use on other tvs without permission, I'm not responsible if you get into legal trouble⚠️⚠️

 This is a python script that allows you to scan for roku devices on your router and allows you to control them

 ![Screenshot](Screenshot_20240619_093548_Termux.jpg)